Lightbox Plus Colorbox permits users to view larger versions of images, simple slide shows, videos and content all in an overlay.

 Parse error: syntax error, unexpected T_OBJECT_OPERATOR in /path/to/plugin/classes/filters.class.php on line 81

 Maybe, but probably not as they will most likely interfere with each other as they usually modify the image URLs.
 Other image overlay plugins may possibly be compatible.

 Yes, you can easily create additional styles by checking the use custom styles checkbox.
 It will copy the existing styles to

 wp-content/lbp-css and you can modify any of the existing styles.
 You can all adding a new folder to that directory and using the existing styles as examples create your completely custom styles.

 Yes it does.
 There are few simple requirements however.
 You must set Link thumbnails to: Image File or use

-For addtional information please see ColorBox FAQ for information about the jQuery plugin used by Lightbox Plus ColorBox.
+For additional information please see Colorbox FAQ for information about the jQuery plugin used by Lightbox Plus Colorbox.

-4 of 34 support threads in the last two months have been resolved.
+5 of 29 support threads in the last two months have been marked resolved.